 - Tracker – a file search engine and file metadata storage system – has been updated to version 3.3 with its memory usage cut in half, and up to 3 times fater startup time.

 - Power management now works at runtime for AMD and Nvidia GPUs resulting in extended battery time for laptop users.
+It is a great addition, given how much of a nuisance battery problems on various devices are.

 Ubuntu 22.04 is using Wayland Display Server Protocol as the default option for specifying communication between a display server and desktop applications.
 It is now compatible with the latest Nvidia 510 driver series and serves as a more simple, secure and performant alternative to Xorg for all devices including Nvidia GPU cards that support 510+ drivers.